 The truth is sometimes not shaving has nothing to do with not being able to find a razor and everything to do with just not wanting to use one.
 Shaving with a razor can be tedious.
 Sometimes it leaves you with a serious case of razor burn.
 If this sounds all too familiar — and yet you still want to get rid of body hair — there are other options.

 Okay, so technically, “shaving” is by definition an act you complete with a razor.
 However, most of us use “shave” as shorthand for removing unwanted hair.
 And fortunately, friends, razor-free hair removal options are far more readily available than the olden days of straight-bladin’ it.
+You’re not the only one searching for ways to get rid of body hair.
+In fact, according to the latest search data available to us, that query is searched for nearly 1,600 times per month.
 So, if you’re ready to do a little body scaping and don’t have (or want to use) a razor, here are some alternatives.

 This widely-known method consists of applying wax, usually hot although there are some cold waxing methods, to skin with unwanted hair.
 A quick but cautious pull, and large swaths of hair are removed.
 It’s not the most pain-free experience, but it makes for silky smooth skin and can last for several weeks.

 These days, you can order professional quality waxing kits online.
 What a time to be alive!
 Of course, there’s a big margin for error when handling hot wax (most pointedly, burns), so don’t be shy about seeing a professional for this one.

 To be clear, you probably don’t want to tweeze your leg hair.
 Or even your bikini line.
 But if you have smaller patches of hair like your chin, toes, or brows, going old school with a set of tweezers can do the trick.
 You undoubtedly know the drill: Just grab a hair with the tweezers and — yoink! — pull it out.